Eric Cantona: Style of play

-Due to his height, physique, positional sense, and heading accuracy, he was strong in the air; furthermore, he was also known for being both mentally and physically tough, and was highly regarded for his strong, commanding, and charismatic personality, as well as his leadership and bravery, which helped to alleviate pressure from his teammates.
-Indeed, Cantona was also known for iconically turning up his collar during matches; Wayne Barton notes that he first wore his collar up in a Manchester derby match on 7 November 1993, following United's elimination from Europe at the hands of Galatasary, commenting: "one wonders if, in his own superstitious way, this was Cantona’s way of calming that fire inside him after the trip to Turkey, a way to focus his thoughts on moving forward."
-When asked about the reason behind his famous on-field appearance, he commented: "I didn’t plan it.
+Due to his height, physique, positional sense and heading accuracy, he was strong in the air.
+He was known for being both mentally and physically tough, and was highly regarded for his strong, commanding and charismatic personality, as well as his leadership qualities and bravery, which helped to alleviate pressure from his team-mates.
+Cantona was known for turning up his collar during matches.
+Wayne Barton notes that he first wore his collar up in a Manchester derby match on 7 November 1993, following United's elimination from Europe at the hands of Galatasary, commenting: "one wonders if, in his own superstitious way, this was Cantona's way of calming that fire inside him after the trip to Turkey, a way to focus his thoughts on moving forward."
+When asked about the reason behind his famous on-field appearance, he commented: "I didn't plan it.
 During one game it was cold and my collar just stayed up.
 We won, so it became a habit to play with my collar up."

-Cantona was a hard-working player, who also stood out for his defensive contribution off the ball, as well as his ability to start attacking plays after winning back possession; he also drew praise in the media for his discipline and dedication in training.
-Despite his talent and natural ability, however, he was also notorious for his aggression, confrontational behaviour, volatile temper, and lack of discipline on the pitch, as well as his tendency to commit hard challenges, which made him a highly controversial figure in world football.
-Moreover, he was known for being outspoken on a number of issues, and was even accused in media of what was perceived as being arrogant.
+Cantona was a hard-working player, who also stood out for his defensive contribution off the ball, as well as his ability to start attacking plays after winning back possession.
+He also drew praise in the media for his discipline and dedication in training.
+Despite his talent and ability, he was also notorious for his aggression, confrontational behaviour, volatile temper and lack of discipline on the pitch, as well as his tendency to commit hard challenges, which made him a highly controversial figure in world football.
+While was known for being outspoken on a number of issues, he was also accused in media of being arrogant.
 When he was asked whether Zidane or Platini was the greatest French player of all time, for example, he said: "No, it is me."
-He also drew criticism from certain pundits for being inconsistent at times, and for his disappointing performances in European club competitions, as well as his lack of significant speed, which was particularly evident in his later career, as he lost some of his pace with age.
+He drew criticism from certain pundits for being inconsistent at times, and for his disappointing performances at international level and in European club competitions, as well as his lack of significant speed, which was particularly evident in his later career with his advancing age.

 Political views

-Cantona called for a social revolution against the banks and encouraged customers of the major retail banks to withdraw their money on 7 December 2010 in protest at the global financial crisis.
-This proposal then became the base for an online campaign calling for a bank run.
+Cantona called for a social revolution against the banks and encouraged customers of the major retail banks to withdraw their money on 7 December 2010 in protest at the 2008 financial crisis.
+This proposal became the basis of an online campaign calling for a bank run.

-In January 2012, Cantona began trying to gather the 500 signatures from elected officials necessary for a bid for the French presidential election, in order to draw support for the homeless charity and campaign group Emmaus.
+In January 2012, Cantona began trying to gather the 500 signatures from elected officials necessary for a bid for the French presidential election that year, in order to draw support for the homeless charity and campaign group Emmaus.

-In June 2012, he signed a petition for the release of Palestinian footballer Mahmoud Sarsak: imprisoned without conviction by Israel in July 2009 and finally released on 10 July 2012.